 Methods to Check for Corporate Credential Submissions

-Before you set up credential phishing prevention, decide which method you want the firewall to use to check if credentials submitted to a web page are valid corporate credentials.
+Before you enable credential phishing prevention, decide which method you want to use to check if valid corporate credentials have been submitted to a web page.

 Method to Check Submitted Credentials